In July, I had the opportunity to attend the Kansas Museums Association Directors' Forum at Strataca in Hutchinson.

 There are so many ways you can support museums.
 Let your friends know that yes there is a local museum and it is worth going to.
 Need a gift?
 Shop at your local museum gift shop and reap the benefits of your money staying local.

-Page 2 of 2 - Participate in a museum's 5K or half-marathon race.
+Participate in a museum's 5K or half-marathon race.
 Those funds will go to support the museum which in turn will support the community.

 As always, feel free to stop by the Lansing Historical Museum to see the exhibits, ask questions, or offer suggestions.